 From the very beginning, it was clear that the site was most likely a fraudulent one, and yet, over the years of its operation, the administration has accepted thousands of orders and found many paying customers.
-Husbands ordered the murders of their wives, business partners sought killers for their colleagues, a man who lost money on a sports betting site asked about murder of a customer service representative who refused to help with a refund, there was even one who ordered the murder of a 14-year-old teenager.
+Husbands ordered the murders of their wives, business partners sought killers for their colleagues, a man who lost money on a sports betting site asked about the murder of a customer service representative who refused to help with a refund, and there was even one who ordered the murder of a 14-year-old teenager.

 Many details about Besa Mafia became known back in 2016, when the site was hacked, and information about the users of the site and their orders became public.
-Let me remind you that at that time the resource claimed to be connected with the Albanian mafia.
+Let me remind you that at that time, the resource claimed to be connected with the Albanian mafia.

 The Romanian Organized Crime and Terrorism Investigation Authority (DIICOT) now reports that the raids and arrests were carried out at the request of US authorities.
 The US Department of Homeland Security and the FBI have been investigating cases related to this resource for many years.
 As DIICOT writes:

 As a result, during the operation by law enforcement officers, five people and four witnesses were detained.